Solar power in California: Net metering

-California has a favorable net metering law, being one of five states to receive an A in 2007, while five states received an F, in an evaluation of the 38 states plus Washington D.C. with net metering.
-IREC best practices, based on experience, recommends no limits to net metering, individual or aggregate, and perpetual roll over of kWh credits.
+Out of 38 states evaluated in a rating of state net metering policy in 2007, California was one of five states to receive an A. IREC best practices, based on experience, recommends no limits to net metering, individual or aggregate, and perpetual roll over of kWh credits.
 As California was rapidly approaching the 5% aggregate limit, a May 24, 2012, ruling by the CPUC clarified the calculation of the limit, and requested a report on the cost of net metering.
 California subsequently uncapped the net metering program.
 Typically states have raised or eliminated their aggregate limits before they were reached.
 By 2011, 16 states including California received an A for net metering.